 Avoid staying alone if you have just experienced a trauma.
 Confiding in someone is the best way to overcome it.
 Make sure you stay accompanied by someone you trust and who knows how to listen.
 You can also join a support group and do relaxation exercises.

 Moreover, if you show symptoms of post-traumatic stress disorder, you can act now.
 Advice on maintaining good mental health will help you change certain lifestyle habits.
-These changes will not heal you, but they will help you eliminate factors that worsen or maintain your post-traumatic stress disorder.
+These changes will help you eliminate factors that worsen or maintain your condition.

 A severe trauma that causes a deep-seated fear is always at the root of post-traumatic stress disorder.
 Here are examples of events that can cause a trauma: